 It is very important that you follow the four day rule when introducing solid foods to a baby with reflux, so that you are able to quickly identify which foods trigger a flare-up in your baby.

-Doctors usually recommend introducing foods with a fairly thick consistency, as it is felt that these "stay down" better and provide your baby with more calories.
-But parents of some babies with severe oral aversion (unwillingness to eat) find that they have more success with thinly pureed foods.
-It seems that the key is to experiment a little, under your doctor's supervision, to see what works best for your child and to ensure that the food you give is smooth.
-Gagging on lumps often worsens reflux.
+It seems that the key is to experiment a little, under your doctor’s supervision, to see what works best for your child and to ensure that the food you give is smooth.

 To create a suitable texture for YOUR baby, check out our tips on how to thicken or thin baby food purees.